Skip to main content

 How to switch to a Lo Loestrin Fe alternative

-When switching from Lo Loestrin Fe to another birth control pill, it is important to discuss this transition with your healthcare provider.
+When switching from Lo Loestrin Fe to another birth control pill, it is important to ask your healthcare provider, such as your doctor, for medical advice.
+They can discuss which options are safe for you.
 Generally, the best way is to just start taking the new pill, with no gaps in between.
 You do not need to finish one pack of pills before starting a new one.
 If you have never taken birth control pills before, you should start with the first pill in the pack.
-If you are switching to an alternative method of contraception such as an IUD, vaginal ring, implant, patch, shot, or condoms, you may need to overlap methods for several days.
+If you are switching to an alternative method of contraception, such as another oral birth control pill, IUD, vaginal ring, implant, patch, shot, or condoms, you may need to overlap methods for several days.
 You may have changes to your period after switching medications.
 This is normal.
-To prevent STDs and HIV, it is best to always use condoms.
+To prevent STDs and HIV infections, it is best to always use condoms.